Updated September 15, 2014

 Adults will need just one vaccination.
 Children between 6 months and 9 years old will need two doses, spaced at least a month apart, if this is the first time they're receiving a flu vaccination.

 How do I get vaccinated against flu?

-See our vaccination page to learn how to obtain a flu vaccination.
+See our vaccination page to learn how to get a flu vaccination.

 Is the flu vaccine safe?

-There are some people who should not get a flu vaccine without first consulting a physician.
+However, some people should not get a flu vaccine without first consulting a physician.
 These include:

-Since one of the most severe complications of influenza is the increased risk of developing bacterial pneumonia—especially with the pneumococcus bacteria—pneumococcal vaccine (Pneumovax) is recommended for some people, including:
+One of the most severe complications of influenza is the increased risk of developing bacterial pneumonia—especially with the pneumococcus bacteria.
+For this reason, pneumococcal vaccine (Pneumovax) is recommended for some people, including: